-The pandemic has left its mark on the global workforce, resulting in many companies choosing to switch to the hybrid model, with employees working both from home and in the office.
+The 2020 pandemic left its mark on the global workforce, resulting in many companies choosing to switch to the hybrid model, with employees working both from home and in the office.
 This includes big names like Amazon, where employees have the option to work from home two days a week.

 The hybrid working model is a new frontier for many businesses, and it’s understandable that today’s managers may need guidelines on how to lead their employees effectively in a hybrid environment.